LoneWolf93/lonewolf93.github.io/_posts/2023-08-12-How-to-run-PSX-in-Retroarch.md

 layout: post
 ---

-You do to have is download an appimage or install the package .dpkg from [https://buildbot.libretro.com/nightly/linux/x86_64/RetroArch.7z](https://buildbot.libretro.com/nightly/linux/x86_64/RetroArch.7z).
+You do to have is download an appimage from [https://buildbot.libretro.com/nightly/linux/x86_64/RetroArch.7z](https://buildbot.libretro.com/nightly/linux/x86_64/RetroArch.7z).

 You do have to set appimage properties > execute only the propietary.